harvardinformatics/informatics-website/docs/resources/Tutorials/installing-command-line-software-conda-mamba.md

 The conda package repository has various **channels** in which software packages can be found.
 A channel is essentially a sub-repository for similarly themed software.
 For example, **bioconda** is used for software related to bioinformatics. **conda-forge** is also a popular channel that offers more general software (in fact Miniforge which we used to install conda/mamba is a part of conda-forge).

-In the likely event that you'll be using the [bioconda](https://bioconda.github.io/) channel, they provide additional commands to set-up your conda configuration for ease of use:
+In the likely event that you'll be using the [bioconda :octicons-link-external-24:](https://bioconda.github.io/){:target="_blank"} channel, they provide additional commands to set-up your conda configuration for ease of use:

 ```bash
 conda config --add channels bioconda